charleymroberts/ecommerce/README.md

 - Buttons: Rubik medium

 I kept the font as Bootstrap’s default native font stack (https://getbootstrap.com/docs/5.0/content/reboot/#native-font-stack) which chooses apple system on Mac, Roboto on Android and Segoe UI for Windows.
 This already looked in keeping with the overall feel of the site and the fonts have been pre-selected for optimum readability on various devices.

+**Icons**

+I used Fontawesome to add modern-looking icons to the site, mainly used for the Account/Login and Basket links in the navbar, plus the 'leaf' bullet points in the footer and the My Account and Retailer dashboard sections

 ## Features